Coefficient of Conservatism:

 Agropyron trachycaulum of Michigan Flora.

-Widespread, but perhaps most often in dry or rocky forests and savannas (oak, jack pine, hickory), sand barrens, shores, and dunes; also recorded for fens and tamarack swamps; sometimes along roadsides and in other disturbed places.
+Widespread, but perhaps most often in dry or rocky forests and savannas (oak, jack pine, hickory), sand barrens, shores, and dunes; also in fens and tamarack swamps, especially southward; less commonly along roadsides and in other disturbed places.

 All our plants are apparently referable to the highly variable subsp. trachycaulus (Barkworth, Campbell & Salomon 2007).